itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

   * False Negatives (FN)

-* Metrics such as Precision, Recall, Specificity, Sensitivity and many more can be calculated from the entries in a confusion matrix.
+* Metrics such as Precision, Recall, Specificity, Sensitivity and others can be calculated from the entries in a confusion matrix.

 * There are two points of view when conducting a test:

+  * The tester who is carrying out or designing the test.

   * The testee who is being tested.

-  * The tester who is carrying out or designing the test.

 ## Precision